Praveen76/Build-CI-CD-pipeline-for-ML-models-using-Docker-and-GitHub-Actions/README.md

-# Build CI Pipeline for ML Models using Docker and GitHub Actions
+# Build CI/CD Pipeline for ML Models using Docker and GitHub Actions

 This repository contains code and files for building and deploying a machine learning model for predicting the survival of Titanic passengers using Docker and GitHub Actions.